Matt Simson

 Simson was a bronze medallist at the European Athletics Junior Championships in 1989 and won the silver at the 1991 Summer Universiade.
 At senior level he represented Great Britain at the 1997 IAAF World Indoor Championships and the 1989 European Athletics Indoor Championships.
 He studied at the University of Florida and competed for the Florida Gators while there.

-Career
+Biography

 Simson began to compete in shot put as a teenager at Thurrock Harriers in Grays, Essex.
 He won the junior (under-15s) category at the 1984 English Schools Championships, was the intermediate (under-17s) champion in 1986, then succeeded Simon Williams to the under-19s English Schools' title in 1987.
 He established himself as the top young shot putter of his generation, winning four straight titles at the AAA Junior Championships and three straight AAA Junior Indoor titles.
 He set national indoor age bests for 16-year-olds in 1987 and 17-year-olds in 1988.
 In international competition he placed seventh at the 1987 European Athletics Junior Championships before improving to take the bronze medal at the 1989 edition.
 He was fifth in the shot put at the 1988 World Junior Championships in Athletics.